ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 When key material is generated within a device and the secret part of it never leaves the device, then the problem may lessen.
-For public-key cryptography, it is, by definition, not necessary to maintain confidentiality of the public key: however integrity of the chain of custody of the public key is necessary in order to avoid attacks where an attacker is able get a key they control endorsed.
+For public-key cryptography, it is, by definition, not necessary to maintain confidentiality of the public key: however integrity of the chain of custody of the public key is necessary in order to avoid attacks where an attacker is able to get a key they control endorsed.

 To summarize: attestation key provisioning must ensure that only valid attestation key material is established in Attesters.